petabite/uWeb/README.md

 ## `uWeb.readFile(file)`

   ###### Description
-  Read and encode a file
+  Read and encode a file.
+Depending on your hardware, this method may raise a memory allocation error if the file is larger than the available memory.
   ###### Parameters
   - file - (str) filename of file to be read and encoded